VA Program Allows Advance Approval, Planning for Burial Benefits

 If you are considering a VA cemetery as your final resting place, the department’s Pre-Need Eligibility program can answer your questions now, rather than burden your family with them later.

-The VA approved more than 55,000 Pre-Need applications in FY 2023, a year with more than 139,000 interments in national cemeteries, according to the department.
+The VA approved more than 300,000 pre-need applications from 2021 through September 2025.
 The process can be completed online, or materials can be mailed or faxed.

 What You’ll Need

-You may also select a preferred cemetery from the current list of national cemeteries at this link – the form does not apply to Arlington National Cemetery or to state or tribal veterans cemeteries.
-Selecting a preferred cemetery does not mean you have to be buried in said cemetery or any national cemetery.
+You may also select a preferred cemetery from the list of national cemeteries – the form does not apply to Arlington National Cemetery or to state or tribal veterans cemeteries.
+Selecting a preferred cemetery does not mean you have to be buried in that cemetery or any national cemetery.
 Cemeteries are first-come, first-served due to space availability.

 Once your material is prepared, you can: